What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-- Hook for the Wire Coat or plumbing Snake (Optional)
+- Hook for the Wire Coat or Pipe Snake (Optional)

-Step 1: Close the supply of water valve.
+Step 1: Shut off the water supply valve.

-Step 2: Be sure to protect yourself with rubber gloves.
+Step 2: Protect yourself with rubber gloves.

 Step 3: Use a plunger.